NeurodataWithoutBorders/nwb_hackathons/HCK09_2020_Remote/README.md

 The workshop is open to the public.
 Please complete our [registration form](https://bit.ly/2PHbE34) to attend the event.

-Note: The workshop schedule is centered around 9am-6pm Central European Time.
+Note: The workshop schedule is centered around 9am-6pm Central European Summer Time (UTC+2).

 ## Logistics